cis9391/particle-photon-sensor-dev/README.md

 1. Advanced Rasperry PI [video at](https://www.youtube.com/watch?v=h5NnSbo351I&index=1&list=PL57Dnr1H_egsL0r4RXPA4PY2yZhOJk5Nr) has it's own github site at https://github.com/hpssjellis/particle-photon-raspberry-pi-iot

 1. Advanced websockets [video at](https://www.youtube.com/watch?v=zRZJHMFL0p4&index=2&list=PL57Dnr1H_egsL0r4RXPA4PY2yZhOJk5Nr&t=5s) has it's own github site at https://github.com/hpssjellis/Particle-Spark-Core-Photon-Websocket-Hack

-1. Video [The IoT rant](https://youtu.be/1ZYcCXPAMPo?list=PL57Dnr1H_egsL0r4RXPA4PY2yZhOJk5Nr) When I first started researching Robotics for the classroom I looked into what other teachers were doing with Lego Mindstorms, VEX robotics, First programs.
-I had already messed around with Stamp micro-controllers and new about Arduino's and the Raspberry Pi's.
-All of these were great but I didn't really like them for the High School classroom.
-Either they were more like clubs for school competitions or just really confusing to even turn on a few LED's.
-Arduinos also have several versions which causes some issues.

-I found out about the Particle.io Photon predecessor the Spark Core and purchased it and started working with it but was really frustrated by all the weird issues surrounding learning robotics.
-However, as a multi-year computer programming teacher I was really impressed with the online IDE https://build.particle.io/ and the ability to flash code wirelessly, since installing software into school computers has always been a frustrating route.
-Website for the video [here](https://www.rocksetta.com/spark-core-photon/iot-rant/)

-Enjoy the rant.

-.

-.

-.

 My main github location